SaimShaikh/Networking_In_DevOps/OSI_Model.md

 - Session Layer responsible for opening and closings communication between two devices
 - The time between when the Communications is opend and closed is known as sessions.
 - This keeps track of your connections so multiple requests (Homepage , Videos ,ads are managed in organised way)
+- It is responsible for authentication, session checkpointing, and recovery if connections are lost.
     - What is does:
        - Establishes , Maintain and Terminates session.
        - Synchronizes dialogue between two applications.